 What this means in practice is an overseas trained doctor isn’t able to work in the larger city centres but usually still able to work in the suburbs of the state capitals or smaller towns and cities.
 It doesn’t mean you have to work in a ‘remote’ location.

 We will assist you through the registration pathway in order to gain eligibility as a GP.
-You will be assessed via the Specialist Pathway by the Royal Australian College of General Practitioners.
+Although there are various pathways to registration, the preferred route is the Specialist Recognition Pathway through the Royal Australian College of General Practitioners (RACGP)

 Please get in touch for more information on your specific qualifications and experience.
-We will complete the paperwork for you and guide you through each step
+We are on hand throughout the process to guide you through the various steps.

 The Australian Government provides help with medical expenses and hospital care through a scheme called Medicare.
 The government also subsidises the cost of most medicine under the Pharmaceutical Benefits Scheme (PBS).